 Accordingly, a study has found that smoking acutely increases blood pressure and pulse rate in smokers and non-smokers (Frati et al. 199613).

-In an average person, the basal metabolic rate accounts for about 95% of daily energy expenditure.
+The basal metabolic rate accounts for about 95% of daily energy expenditure in an average person.
 That includes essential organ and body functions necessary for survival:

 - Body temperature

 Thus, the increased energy expenditure due to increased cardiovascular stress could cause lower body weight in smokers.
 For this reason, people might also gain weight after they quit smoking, which lowers their basal metabolic rate.